uk-gov-mirror/dvsa.cvs-tsk-edh-dispatcher/README.md

 ### Environmental variables

 - The `BRANCH` environment variable indicates in which environment is this application running.
 Not setting this variable will result in defaulting to `local`.
-- the `EDH` environment variable is used as a feature flag, to switch to stub endpoints.
+- The `EDH` environment variable is used as a feature flag, to switch to stub endpoints.
     A value of of `STUB` will use the stubApiKey and stubBaseUrl.
     Any other value will use the real key/url
+- The `DEBUG` environment variable is used as a feature flag, to enable more extensive logging.
+Does more logging if value is `TRUE`, otherwise off
+- The `VALIDATION` environment variable is used as a feature flag, to enable validation.
+Does validation if value is `TRUE`, otherwise off

 ### Secrets and Feature Flags
 The Secrets Configs should be structured as: